makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 All time consuming and asynchronous functions can also be passed on to the callback.
 For example, when you call the packet sending function, you can specify the handler that will receive the sending status (delivered, not delivered, and the error code).
 In the same way, the timer subsystem is executed (besides the exact timers based on `TIMER` and `GPT`): it is possible to start up to 5 software timers that work with 10&nbsp;ms increments (`TIMER0` cannot be used since it is already used by the library, among other things to implement the software timers).
 All this makes it easier for the programmers of the final device manufacturer.

 Z-Wave libraries also come with a huge number of specification compliant data structures and constants predefined in the **header files** greatly simplifying development.
-Sigma Designs also provides two dozen **examples of simple device applications**, such as a relay, binary sensor, or door lock, with the minimum functionality required to operate and qualify as Z-Wave Plus.
+Sigma Designs also provides two dozen **examples of simple device applications**, such as a relay, binary sensor, or door lock, with the minimum functionality required to operate and qualify as <abbr title="Stricter version of the Z-Wave (Classic) protocol.
+Improves interoperability of devices by adding context for the application level.">Z-Wave Plus</abbr>.
 Funnily enough, more than half of the Z-wave **devices in the field use these examples without a single modified line**, except for the `ManufacturerId`, `ProductId`, and `ProductTypeId`.
 These identifiers must be unique for each manufacturer and device and are therefore changed prior to device certification.
 If it were not for the certification, they would probably not be changed.

 All header files, libraries, and sample code is available as part of the **Z-Wave SDK** a.k.a.
 ZDK.
 The ZDK is distributed under the NDA.
 You usually have to sign the NDA once you purchase a DevKit.